VANCOUVER POSTPARTUM DOULA & CHEF

 The weeks after birth can feel like a lot to hold.

-You are healing, feeding, adjusting, and often doing it on very little sleep.
-Many families expect this season to feel more supported than it does.
+You are healing, feeding, adjusting, and doing it on very little sleep.
+Many families expect this season to feel more natural than it does.
+But often our intuition gets questioned with all the newborn information and things to watch for, and then we are questioning everything.

 Without enough care in place, it can quickly become overwhelming.